roman-a-panov/treexx/README.md

 ### Comparator
 The lookup functions accept comparators.
-A Comparator is a function object that returns an object of type [treexx::Compare_result](#compare_result) or something that is implicitly convertible into such object.
+A Comparator is a function object that returns an object of type [treexx::Compare_result](#compare_result) or something that is implicitly convertible to such object.
 The comparator is invoked with one, two or three arguments depending on the compile-time flags provided to the lookup function.
 These flags are: